 When sponsoring a spouse or partner, you can include their dependent children in the same application.
 The child becomes an accompanying dependent.

-Non-accompanying dependants: Under IRPR, you must declare all dependent children at the time of application — even those who will not be immigrating with you.
-Failure to disclose a dependent child can result in that child being permanently unable to be sponsored to Canada later (the "one chance" rule under IRPR s.117(9)(d)).
-Always disclose all dependent children, even if they are staying behind.
+Non-accompanying dependants: Under IRPR, you must declare all dependent children at the time of application, even those who will not be immigrating with you.
+Failure to disclose a dependent child can, under the general rule, result in that child later being excluded from the family class and generally unable to be sponsored to Canada (the "one chance" rule under IRPR s.117(9)(d)).
+Always disclose all dependent children, even if they are staying behind, and confirm your situation with IRCC or a licensed representative.

 Custody and Access Issues